jaypalexa/baseballink/pages/pro-rel/promotion-relegation.md

   </p>

   <p>
-    The Triple-A Pacific Coast League and International League would combine to form a Baseball League 2 (BL2).
+    The Triple-A leagues would combine to form a Baseball League 2 (BL2).
 No longer would this tier be affiliated with major league (BPL) clubs.
   </p>

   <p>